Tour start → end dates | Price | Enquire |

 Accommodation: Camping with facilities (1 night)

-Upon entering Zambia, proceed to South Luangwa National Park (approximately 9–10 hours).
+Upon entering Zambia, proceed to South Luangwa National Park.
 During the journey, there will be border crossing formalities, as well as the opportunity to visit an ATM and stock up on goods at a shop or market.
 It is estimated that the concentration of wildlife around the Luangwa River and its lagoons is one of the highest in Africa.
 Watch out for colourful birds and elephant herds as you enjoy the beautiful scenery and abundant wildlife.

 Meals: Breakfast, Lunch, Dinner

-Please Note: A flush toilet, showers, and wireless Internet access are available at your camp tonight.
+Please Note: Flush toilets, showers and Wifi are available at your camp tonight.
 There is also the option of upgrading (subject to availability).

 If you are interested in gaining a sense of daily life in the local community, an optional village walk might be a good option for you.